Local's Guide to Snowshoeing in Fernie, BC

-The town multi-use trail spans over five mountain areas connecting onto trails at the stunning Island Lake Lodge and Fernie Alpine Resort.
+The town multi-use trail spans over five mountain areas connecting onto trails along the Elk River and Fernie Alpine Resort.
 From short afternoon hikes to full-day snowshoe adventures, options are plentiful.
 Here are some of our favourite routes to help get you started.
 If you prefer to take a guided hike filled with informative facts and stories about flora and fauna in the area, Wild Nature Tours & Fernie Alpine Resort have regular excursions to the best trails.

 TOWN: Easy, walking, biking, stroller-friendly flat trails (Community Dyke/River/Trail System)